 At least in theory.
 Because in practice we have a natural tendency to complicate things and see problems as more troublesome than they actually are.
 When choosing KISS digital as our company's name, we were aware of this inclination.
 So we decided that the effort of overcoming it will constitute the keystone of our work.

-KISS, despite its friendly connotations, is an acronym with military roots.
-The phrase it stands for, "keep it simple, stupid", served as the motto of American military aviation engineers in the early 1960s.
+KISS principle, despite its friendly connotations, is an acronym with military roots.
+The phrase it stands for, "keep it simple, stupid", served as the motto (allegedly coined by Kelly Johnson) of American military aviation engineers in the early 1960s.
 It postulated that the aircraft be designed simply enough for an average skilled mechanic to be able to repair them in field conditions using simple tools.